Minimum Kernel Discrepancy Estimators: Introduction

 The abstract problem tackled in statistics is to construct a probabilistic model $P$ for a population quantity of interest, given a finite sample from this population with empirical distribution $P_n$.
 Thus, on the face of it, the problems tacked in quasi Monte Carlo and in statistics are diametrically opposed.
 Nevertheless, an equally valid approach to the statistical problem is to first select a discrepancy and proceed to select a probabilistic model $P_\theta$ from a parametric set such that the discrepancy between $P_n$ and $P_\theta$ is minimised.
-It is well-known that maximum likelihood estimation asymptotically minimises the Kullback--Leibler divergence between $P$ and $P_\theta$ \citep{Akaike1973}, and that this approach can be non-robust when the statistical model is misspecified, meaning that $P$ and $P_\theta$ do not coincide for any value $\theta$ in the parameter set.
-Several robust alternatives to maximum likelihood have been proposed, such as M-estimation \citep{huber1964robust} and the more general minimum distance estimation \citep{Donoho1988}, which remains an active research field \citep{Basu2011,Pardo2018}.
+It is well-known that maximum likelihood estimation asymptotically minimises the Kullback--Leibler divergence between $P$ and $P_\theta$ \citep{Akaike1973}, and as such the maximum likelihood estimator can be acutely sensitive to the extent to which the model is misspecified, referring to the scenario in which $P$ and $P_\theta$ do not coincide for any value $\theta$ in the parameter set.
+Several more robust (i.e. less sensitive, in the sense just described) alternatives to maximum likelihood have been proposed, such as M-estimation \citep{huber1964robust} and the more general minimum distance estimation \citep{Donoho1988}, which remains an active research field \citep{Basu2011,Pardo2018}.
 More interestingly, as far as this article is concerned, \emph{minimum kernel discrepancy estimation} has recently been proposed and studied.
 The use of kernel discrepancies in the statistical context can be traced back at least to \citet{Song2008}, before receiving considerable attention in the machine learning community, where minimum kernel discrepancy estimation has been used to train machine learning models \citep{dziugaite2015training,Li2015,Sutherland2017}, to calibrate computer simulations \citep{park2016k2,mitrovic2016dr,dellaporta2022robust}, and to facilitate goodness-of-fit testing \citep{key2021composite}.
-It seems, to this author, that there could be a useful dialogue between the quasi Monte Carlo and the statistical communities, centring on whether the theoretical insight into kernel discrepancies gleaned in the former can be used to explain the remarkable success in machine learning applications achieved by the latter.
+It seems, to this author, that there could be a useful dialogue between the quasi Monte Carlo and the statistical communities, centring on whether the theoretical insight into kernel discrepancies gleaned in the former can be used to explain the remarkable success in applications achieved by the latter.
 This article serves as an introduction to minimum kernel discrepancy estimation, and along the way some opportunities for dialogue between the communities will be highlighted.

 In \Cref{sec: mkdes} both kernel discrepancy and of minimum kernel discrepancy estimators are defined.
 The use of minimum kernel discrepancy estimators in statistics is described in \Cref{sec: applications}.
 A concise set of theoretical results for minimum kernel discrepancy estimation are presented in \Cref{sec: theory}.
 Some open questions and possible research directions are suggested in \Cref{sec: summary}.